hwayne/learntla/content/pluscal/using-the-toolbox.md

 \* END TRANSLATION
 ```

 That's the generated TLA+.
 Probably makes sense now as to why we're starting with PlusCal.
-Don't worry, we'll be covering TLA+ in depth later, but you're not expected to completely understand the entire translation.
+Don't worry, we'll be covering TLA+ in depth in the next chapter, but you're not expected to completely understand the entire translation.
 But that's the actual code we'll be model checking.

 Next, we create a _model_, which tells TLC what to check.
 The section we're interested in is the overview, which should look like this: